Last Updated on: 29th September 2023, 10:40 pm

-Mirrors are a mainstay of many bedrooms, providing us with a place to brush our hair, apply makeup, check outfits, etc. Knowing where to place a mirror for maximum impact is important, as the wrong positioning can disturb your sleep.
+Mirrors are a mainstay of many bedrooms, providing a place to brush our hair, apply makeup, check outfits, etc. Knowing where to place a mirror is vital because the wrong position can disturb sleep.

 Is it Bad to Have a Mirror Facing Your Bed?